ironcore-dev/metal-operator/docs/concepts/servers.md

        metal.ironcore.dev/operation: unpark
    ```

-   The `Server` reconciler consumes the request: it removes the internal
+   The `Server` reconciler processes the request step by step: it removes the internal
-   `metal.ironcore.dev/parked` annotation and both operation annotations, then the next
+   `metal.ironcore.dev/parked` annotation, resumes the server, and only then removes the
-   reconciliation re-enters the normal flow:
+   `operation: unpark` request annotation.
+The next reconciliation re-enters the normal flow:
    - the `Server` reconciler refreshes system info (hardware or firmware state may have changed
      during the procedure),
    - transitions back to the pre-parking state: `Reserved` if the server has a `ServerClaimRef`,